blockchain/coin-definitions/README.md

 $ bash update.sh
 ```

-This will bring the `trustwallet` repo up to date, and re-build all lists, and check the results.
+This will bring the `trustwallet` repo up to date, refresh cached prices, re-build all lists, and check the results.
 This can possibly lead to conflicts, in case new tokens that use already existing symbols are added, or prices change and tokens that were ignored previously are not anymore.

 ## Overriding logos: